chelseakomlo/rust_kata/README.md

     server (preferably one belonging to either you or Tor :).
   - Sign the text document before submitting it.
   - Unittests and/or integration tests and/or benchmarks.

+#### Sample implementation

+An example implementation is on branch `impl` but please try at least one bonus exercise before looking at the sample implementation!